Skip to main content

 Bose QuietComfort Ultra Earbuds (Rs 27,900)

-Bose has always been the ANC king for headphones, and the QC Ultra Earbuds carry that reputation into the earbuds space.
-The noise cancellation here is on par with Sony and slightly ahead in some scenarios -- particularly with sustained low-frequency noise like airplane engines or AC units.
+Bose has always been the ANC king for headphones, and QC Ultra Earbuds carry that reputation into the earbuds space.
+Noise cancellation here matches Sony and edges ahead in some scenarios — particularly sustained low-frequency noise like airplane engines or AC units.

-Where Bose truly differentiates is comfort.
-These are the most comfortable premium earbuds I have worn.
-The stability bands and soft silicone tips create a secure seal without any ear fatigue, even after 4-5 hours.
-Bose's CustomTune technology that calibrates sound and ANC to your ear at every wear is a feature I now miss when using other earbuds.
+Where Bose truly separates itself is comfort.
+Most comfortable premium earbuds I've worn.
+Stability bands and soft silicone tips create a secure seal without any ear fatigue, even after 4-5 hours.
+CustomTune technology calibrates sound and ANC to your ear at every wear — a feature I now miss when using other earbuds.

 Pros: